Virtual Target Trajectory Prediction for Stochastic Targets: Generation of Virtual Target Trajectories

 \section{Generation of Virtual Target Trajectories}

 While the CNFs can be used to predict the distribution of the future positions of the target, the samples generated by the CNFs are not directly usable for downstream tasks, since they are not deterministic trajectories.
 Besides the development of guidance laws that can handle stochastic trajectories, a more straightforward approach is to generate a set of representative trajectories from the samples, which can be used as a drop-in replacement for deterministic trajectory predictions.
 To this end, a time series k-means clustering algorithm is used to cluster the samples into a set of representative trajectories.
 This approach, i.e., the combination of the predictions for multiple targets and the clustering of the samples, as well as the renormalization of the cluster means, is described in the following sections.
+Figure~\ref{fig:structure} illustrates the structure of the prediction framework, which consists of three main steps: sampling from the CNFs, translating and rotating the samples, and clustering the samples into a set of representative trajectories.